atlanhq/camelot/docs/index.rst

 ------------
 - **You are in control**: Unlike other libraries and tools which either give a nice output or fail miserably (with no in-between), Camelot gives you the power to tweak table extraction.
 (Since everything in the real world, including PDF table extraction, is fuzzy.)
 - **Metrics**: *Bad* tables can be discarded based on metrics like accuracy and whitespace, without ever having to manually look at each table.
-- Each table is a pandas DataFrame, which enables seamless integration into data analysis workflows.
+- Each table is a **pandas DataFrame**, which enables seamless integration into data analysis workflows.
-- Export to multiple formats, including json, excel and html.
+- **Export** to multiple formats, including json, excel and html.
-- Simple and Elegant API, written in Python!
+- Simple and Elegant API, written in **Python**!

 The User Guide
 --------------

+This part of the documentation, begins with some background information about why Camelot was created, takes a small dip into the implementation details and then focuses on step-by-step instructions for getting the most out of Camelot.

 .. toctree::
    :maxdepth: 2